asim/reminder/README.md

 This is the reminder (dhikr) of Allah through a programmable interface.
 Access the Quran in English, the names of Allah and more.
 Help spread the word of God and remind all why we're here.

-Integrate it into any piece of software you have.

 ## Import

 For the Quran in English